-Why Intelligent Life in the Universe Is Beyond Our Reach
+Why Intelligent Life in the Universe May Never Be Found

-When you consider the fact that there are millions of galaxies and each has possibly millions of solar systems, the chance of intelligent life existing elsewhere must be huge.
+When you consider the fact that there are billions of galaxies and each has possibly well over 100 billion solar systems, the chance of intelligent life existing elsewhere must be huge.

 Ever since humans began looking up at the stars, we awed at the vastness of the universe.
 We felt it's unimaginable that we should be the only ones here.
 So if the chances are so high that life exists elsewhere in one form or another, why have we not heard from them?

-In order to understand why intelligent life is beyond our reach, we need to be clear on what we're asking.
-What are we looking for when we say we're searching for intelligent life?
+In order to understand why can't we find intelligent life, we need to be clear on what we're asking.
+What are we actually looking for?
 It may not be what we think it is.
 Even on our own planet we have a tremendous number of different life forms.

 Consider All the Forms of Life on Earth

 Even on our own planet, just look at how vastly different each species is.

 - Take birds for example.
 Birds have no hands or fingers to handle and manipulate their environment.
 Nevertheless, they are very adapted to their lifestyle.

 - There are fish that don’t have eyes.
 Known as Amblyopsidae1, they live in dark underwater caves where there is no light, so they don’t need eyes.
 That’s just another example of how different various forms of life can be.

 - Let’s not forget bacteria.
 These living creatures don’t even have brains.
 Bacteria survive very well, even without a brain2.
 They probably have better survival skills than we do.
 Is that intelligence?
 Imagine being visited by an alien from outer space like that!

 How Scientists Are Searching for Intelligent Life

 With the latest technology, scientists have been very busy with the task of searching for intelligent life out in the universe.
 The task is known as Active SETI3.
 It works like this: